Fire: Ungh's Quest

-Fire: Ungh's Quest, also known simply as Fire, is an point and click puzzle game produced by German developer Daedalic Entertainment.
-The game was initially released for Windows on April 9, 2015.
-It was later released for Wii U on October 20, 2016, and for Nintendo Switch on May 12, 2021.
+Fire: Ungh's Quest, also known simply as Fire, is an point and click-puzzle video game developed and published by Daedalic Entertainment.
+The game was initially released for Microsoft Windows on April 9, 2015 and was later released for Wii U on October 20, 2016, for Nintendo Switch on May 12, 2021 and later for IOS, macOS and SteamOS + Linux.
 The game received mixed reviews.
 Some of the negative points mentioned were the exaggerated ease of quests and the short duration of the game.

 Gameplay

 The player controls a Neanderthal called Ungh.
 He was responsible for guarding the village flame, however, on his first night of work, the fire fizzles out, and because of that, Ungh is banned from the village.
 The protagonist's objective is to find the fire to return to his village.
 The game is made up of ten scenarios.
 To advance in level, the player must solve the puzzles.

 Reception

-The game received mixed reviews, reaching 64 points on Metacritic in the PC version, based on 15 critic reviews.
 Jose A. Rodríguez, from IGN España, praised the game's graphic art and soundtrack, however, he pointed out as negative points the lack of dialogues, the excessive ease to complete the levels and the short duration of the game.
 Liam Doolan of Nintendo Life also praised the graphics but wrote that the game has an insipid offer: "Right down to the name, it makes little effort to stand out from the crowd".